scientific-python/cookie/docs/pages/developers/style.md

 that dislikes all auto-formatting tools, but inside a system like pre-commit, auto-formatters are ideal.
 They also speed up the writing of code because you can ignore formatting your code when you write it.
-By imposing a standard, all Scikit-HEP developers can quickly read any package's code.
+By imposing a standard, all scientific Python developers can quickly read any package's code.

 Also, properly formatted code has other benefits, such as if two developers make the same change, they get the same formatting, and merge requests are